timothyb0912/blog/_posts/2022-09-30-Missing-Conversations.md

 that an aim of operations was to

 > Enmesh [an] adversary in an amorphous, menacing,
-> and unpredictable world
+> and unpredictable world of
-> of uncertainty, doubt, mistrust,
+> uncertainty, doubt, mistrust,
 > **confusion** [emphasis added],
 > disorder, fear, panic, chaos [...]
 > so that our adversary cannot cope---while
 > we can cope---with events as they unfold.
-> "A Discourse on Winning and Losing"(p.
+> ---"A Discourse on Winning and Losing" (p.
 155)

 Obviously, we wish to avoid being in such states of mind for extended periods of time.